mohamed-afk420/Pi-In-The-Sky/README.md

 ## 1/9-1/13
 parachute is done along with code to test mph, stil trying to figure out how to capture the highest mph and present it.
 ## 1/16-1/20(have prototype done)
+code is still being worked on, parachute has been redesigned and made better.